NETWORK TRANSMISSION TESTER - SignalTEK® NT

 - Can not detect services such as ISDN, POTS, PoE or perform wiremap tests

-- Do not have fibre interfaces or field replaceable RJ45 connectors
+- Do not have fiber interfaces or field replaceable RJ45 connectors

 - Many cable environments involve small areas, above ceilings, behind walls, in floors etc. Fitting a laptop into these small areas could damage the laptop and makes the job difficult to complete